-Justification must also be given for a costs.
-Please note this is not an opportunity to elaborate on details of your patient involvement plan or sharing of research findings plan, all relevant information on these plans must be in the relevant sections.
+Justification must also be given for all costs.
+Please note this is not an opportunity to elaborate on details of your PPP plan or sharing of research findings plan, all relevant information on these plans must be in the relevant sections.